ychoi04/mica-gd405/lectures/proj-final.md

   - inspirations
   - references

-### Week 11
+### Week 12
 more research
-work on the first prototypes
+work on the 1st prototype

-### Week 12
-review the first prototype

 ### Week 13
-work in class
+review the 1st prototype

 ### Week 14
-*Zach Lieberman's workshop (full day)*
+review the 2nd prototype

 ### Week 15
-work in class
+review the 3rd prototype

 ### Week 16
 final presentation